Uncertainty Quantification for Prior-Data Fitted Networks using Martingale Posteriors: Numerical experiments

-We start by investigating the convergence speed of the MP sampling algorithm.
-For this, we subsample the \texttt{concrete} dataset \citep{Yeh.1998} to generate datasets of different sizes.
-After standardizing the $n\in\{25,100,250,1000\}$ data points, we visually inspect how the conditional posterior mean distribution of $y_{n+k}$ conditional on fixed features $x$ for $B=30$ instances evolves when running our MP approach for $k\in(0,1000]$ steps. \cref{fig:Nabl} summarizes the results for the default type learning rate and confirms that the different trajectories stabilize within the given budget of $N=1000$ sampling steps independent of $n$.
-This is confirmed in all of our practical applications, where convergence is observed no later than after $N=500$ steps.
-Results for different learning rate schedules are given in \cref{app:converg}.
+To demonstrate the efficacy of our approach, we conduct various experiments.
+Code is made available at \url{https://anonymous.4open.science/r/UQ_for_PFNs}.
+Our experiments use both TabPFN and TabICL to demonstrate the algorithm's versatility.
+Unless stated otherwise, AMP uses $N=50$ forward samples and $B=50$ independent `chains'.

-\subsection{Simulation Study}
+\subsection{Simulation study}

-Our approach enables posterior estimation given new features $x$, complementing PFN's aleatoric uncertainty with epistemic uncertainty.
-We demonstrate this using a simulation study based on Bayesian additive models.
-We generate the true underlying feature effects $f_j(x_j) = B(x_j)^\top\theta_j$ for feature $x_j$ by drawing parameters $\theta_j\sim\mathcal{N}(0,I_{20})$ and using those parameters as spline coefficients for a B-spline basis $B_j(x_j)\in\mathbb{R}^{20}$ of degree 3 with 20 basis functions.
-The data is then generated by the law $Y|x,\theta\sim\mathcal{N}(\sum_{j=1}^J f_j(x_j), \sigma^2)$ with mean determined by the additive model predictor and fixed variance $\sigma^2$.
-We use 30 features from which $\varphi\in\{1,3,10\}$ have a non-zero signal while the rest act as noise features with no contribution to $Y|x$.
-At the same time, we again only work with small to moderate amounts of training data $n\in\{30,100,300\}$ and fix $\sigma^2 = 0.5$.
-Due to the Gaussian likelihood and prior and the linearity of spline coefficients, the resulting posterior is analytically available and can be used to construct credible intervals for each of the functions $f_j$ (referred to as \textbf{Optimal}).
-This allows evaluating the quality of epistemic uncertainty.
-We use $N=250$ for all methods.
+We first assess the calibration of the algorithm in a simulation study using Bayesian additive model DGPs as ground-truth.
+We generate the true underlying feature effects $f_j(x_j) = B(x_j)^\top\theta_j$ for feature $x_j$ by drawing parameters $\theta_j\sim\mathcal{N}(0, 2 I)$ and using those parameters as spline coefficients for a B-spline basis $B_j(x_j)\in\mathbb{R}^{20}$ of degree 3 with 20 basis functions.
+A training data set of size $n \in \{50, 100, 200, 400, 800\}$ is then generated by the law $Y|x,\theta\sim\mathcal{N}(\sum_{j=1}^J f_j(x_j), 1)$.
+We use $d \in \{1, 10, 20\}$ features from which $J\in\{\lceil d/2 \rceil, d\}$ have a non-zero signal while the rest act as noise features with no contribution to $Y|x$.
+Using the true DGP as a Bayesian prior, the resulting posterior is analytically available and can be used to construct credible intervals for conditional quantiles (referred to as \emph{Optimal}).
+This allows for comparing the quality of epistemic uncertainty to a gold-standard baseline.
+For each $(n, d, J)$ combination, we simulate 20 data sets and evaluate all methods on 100 random test points.